Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

 ## Next steps

-Now that you've added a 3rd-party component to your page, lear how to [deploy the app to the web](deploy).
+Now that you've added a 3rd-party component to your page, learn how to [deploy the app to the web](deploy).

 [bower]: http://bower.io/